I constantly talk about the value of a business blog, whether I’m meeting people at a networking event or discussing a project with a client.

 But Google can also help you generate unexpected leads from long-tail keywords that appear in your blog articles.
 You may not show up on the first page, but not all Google users stop searching when they reach the bottom of the first page.

-I was recently contacted by a metal vocal coach (yup, really) in Colorado about writing website content.
+I was recently contacted by a heavy metal vocal coach (yup, really) in Colorado about writing website content.
 He wants to own his niche and double his prices, so he knew he needed to upgrade his content.

 I asked how he found my friendly little content writing shop in New Jersey.
 He said he searched for “web content writer cost.”
 On the second or third page of search results, he found a blog article I had written about the cost of content writing – 5 ½ years earlier.